 Pastor John Russell

-Pastor John Russell began his ministry as a bus route driver and Sunday school teacher.
-After some soul searching and seeking the face of God for his purpose in life, he soon realized the gift to communicate the Word of God through preaching.
-He began to preach at prisons and soon was on the evangelistic field.
+Pastor John Russell's ministry began as a Bus Route Driver and Sunday school teacher.
+After soul searching and seeking the face of God for his life's purpose, he soon realized the gift of communicating God's Word through preaching.
+He began preaching in prisons and was soon on the evangelistic field.

-In May of 2004 Pastor John Russell was brought on staff at the Pentecostals of Alexandria as the first African American minister.
-His ministry included the SPOT, Grace House, House of Mercy, and he is heavily involved with the Pentecostals of Alexandria Training Center.
-He did all this while evangelizing.
+May 2004, Pastor John Russell became a member of the staff at the Pentecostals of Alexandria.
+He is the first African American minister to serve in this position.
+His ministry included the SPOT, Grace House, and the House of Mercy.
+He was also heavily involved with the Pentecostals of Alexandria's Training Center.

-In June of 2007 he was approached by Pastor Anthony Mangun to consider pastoring Calvary Tabernacle, a daughter work of the Pentecostals of Alexandria.
-He accepted the challenge and on January 1, 2008 became the Senior Pastor of Calvary Tabernacle.
-Today, the church thrives under his leadership and has seen a profound church growth.
-The church has just recently completed part 1 of Operation Sanctuary (the expansion of the platform) and is excited about the future.
+In June 2007, he was approached by Bishop Anthony Mangun to consider pastoring Calvary Tabernacle of Alexandria, a daughter work of the Pentecostals of Alexandria.
+He accepted the challenge, and on January 1, 2008 became Senior Pastor.